 From the above, it is clear that block size and the time miners take to solve the puzzle place a cap on speed and increase latency (how long do I have to wait to see my transaction approved.)

 But the latter can also be affected by the fee structure that exists in traditional blockchains platforms.
-Ever single transaction must pay a fee for processing which can vary according to the size of the transaction: the more significant the value of the trade, the higher the revenue for the miner.
+Every transaction must pay a processing fee that can vary according to the size of the transaction: the more significant the trade value, the higher the revenue for the miner.
 Miners, who are looking to maximize profit, can identify such transactions and prioritize them.
 This means that small deals might get pushed down the list until a miner decides to pick it up for processing sometime later.